cmmcguire/Carti/README.md

 Also, this file is to keep everyone updated so any changes you make, report them here using this format with three * which makes a word bolded when file is opened so that things are easier to track.

 \-Alexis

+***Status 2/14/20:

+Minor update: changed the package name in MainActivity back to com.project.carti as we were getting an error there.
+Also changed the name of this file back to README.md just because that's the filename GitHub automatically identifies and opens at the bottom of the repo page.

+\- Chad